score-json/nlohmann_json/TSF/trustable/statements/JLS-29.md

     Erikhu1: 0.7
 ---

-Known bugs, misbehaviours and CVEs are analyzed and either fixed or mitigated in the nlohmann/json repository.
+Known bugs, misbehaviours and CVEs are analysed and either fixed or mitigated in the nlohmann/json repository.